 - Cut in short motions back and forth (not long, sweeping cuts).
 Cutting in a short back-forth motion will make a clean cut with very little pulling of the material.

-- Now you need to make the insulation panel 2″ thick.
+- Now you need to make the panel 2″ thick.
 Place the panel inside the frame and cut along the top of the frame, resting the saw along the frame as you cut.
 Like this:

 Step 3 – Insert the insulation into the lower wall sections

 Okay, here’s the deal.
 In the above video, you see me using a piece of wood to squeeze insulation into the lower part of the walls.
 That was dumb.
-I thought it was necessary because of screw ends sticking into the lower wall from exterior rivets.
+I thought it was necessary because of screw ends sticking into the lower skoolie walls from exterior rivets.
 Again, dumb.
 It turns out that those screw ends were from…well, screws.

 SO.
 We ended up removing the insulation Norlan and I put in the lower walls (it was all squished and messed up from my wood ploy).
 Then we did this simple installation method:

 - Go outside.
 With the impact driver, remove each screw.
 Keep them together in a bucket or bag.

 - Insert the panel you cut to match the section of lower wall (it will slide right down).